gaithern/KH1-EVDL-ARD-EDITOR/README.md

 ## Example Script (EVDL)

-Below is a real example of a BD script that continuously scales an object up and down:
+Below is a real example of a EVDL script that continuously scales an object up and down:

 ```asm
 [ 7960]  1F000909  push            0x9001F           ; 589855